mesos/chronos/README.md

 Chronos registers itself with [Zookeeper][Zookeeper] at the location `/chronos/state`.
 This value can be changed via the configuration file.

+### Cassandra

+Chronos uses [Cassandra] for task reporting.
+By default, Chronos attempts to connect to the `metrics` keyspace.

 [arx]: https://github.com/solidsnack/arx
 [ISO8601]: http://en.wikipedia.org/wiki/ISO_8601 "ISO8601 Standard"